Internap Reports Second Quarter 2013 Financial Results

 The information below is a summary.
 Click here to view the entire release which includes our unaudited GAAP financial statements and supplemental non-GAAP financial measures.

-ATLANTA, July 26, 2012 — Internap Network Services Corporation (NASDAQ: INAP), a provider of intelligent IT Infrastructure services, today announced financial results for the second quarter of 2012.
+ATLANTA, GA – July 25, 2013 – Internap Network Services Corporation (NASDAQ: INAP), a provider of high-performance hosting services, today announced financial results for the second quarter of 2013.